precice/precice.github.io/content/docs/fundamentals/fundamentals-literature-guide.md

 To ensure reproducibility of your results, you can use and cite the [preCICE distribution](installation-distribution.html).
 This frequently updated snapshot of the preCICE ecosystem includes versions of components that work together, while acknowledging everyone that has contributed to the respective version of any component.

+Besides the distribution, publications are often accompanied by replication data published in the [preCICE community on Zenodo](https://zenodo.org/communities/precice/records) and [DaRUS](https://darus.uni-stuttgart.de/dataverse/darus?q=preCICE).

 ## Starting points

 {% tip %}